-1. The Show Gundog Working Certificate is not a qualification in itself, however, when awarded it enables the "Sh" to be removed from the title of Show Champion.
-In no circumstances can the letters SGWC be placed after a dog's name.
+1. The Show Gundog Working Certificate is not a qualification in itself, however, when awarded it enables the 'Sh' to be removed from the title of 'Show Champion' and the letters SGWC may be used after the dog's name on entry forms and in show catalogues.

-2. A gundog which has won a Challenge Certificate or previously qualified for Crufts through a breed class may be entered for a Show Gundog Working Certificate at a Field Trial or a Show Gundog Working Day for its sub-group, licensed by the Kennel Club, with a minimum of two Judges officiating, of which at least one must be an A Panel Judge.
+2. A gundog which has won a Challenge Certificate or previously qualified for Crufts through a breed class may be entered for a Show Gundog Working Certificate at a field trial or a show gundog working day for its sub-group, licensed by the Kennel Club, with a minimum of two judges officiating, of which at least one must be an A Panel judge.
+Judges must be aware that the principal purpose of the Show Gundog Working Certificate is to assess whether a dog demonstrates a natural ability to hunt and, where appropriate, point and retrieve, and they should take care to judge accordingly.

-3. The permission of the society holding the Trial must be obtained and the dog must be entered on the entry form of the meeting.
-The fee charged by the society should be the same as that for dogs entering the Trial.
+3. The permission of the society holding the trial must be obtained and the dog must be entered on the entry form of the meeting.
+The fee charged by the society should be the same as that for dogs entering the trial.

-4. Societies which are registered with the Kennel Club and which have been authorised to organise Field Trials may apply for permission to organise a Show Gundog Working Day for their relevant sub-group.
+4. Societies which are registered with the Kennel Club and which have been authorised to organise field trials may apply for permission to organise a show gundog working day for their relevant sub-group.